-Fortunately, debt consolidation loans make it possible to craft a plan that might get you out of debt faster and with lower costs.
-With a debt consolidation loan, you may be able to combine several high-interest debts into a new loan with a lower interest rate and better terms.
-With less of your payments going toward interest each month, you can pay down debt faster and save money in the process.
+A debt consolidation loan allows you to combine several high-interest debts into a single new loan, ideally with a lower interest rate and better terms.
+With less of your payments going toward interest each month, you can pay down your debt faster and save money in the process.

 Whether you have good or bad credit, there could be a debt consolidation loan option for you.
-We wrote this guide to introduce you to the best debt consolidation loan companies and what they have to offer.
-Keep reading to learn more about debt consolidation loans and how they stack up.
+Keep reading to learn about the best debt consolidation loan companies, how their loans can help you tackle your debt, and how they stack up against other options.

 What Is Debt Consolidation?

 Think about all the debts and credit card balances you currently have.
-What if you could lump them together into a new fixed-rate loan, and pay it off with one single monthly bill?
+Imagine if you could lump them all together into a new fixed-rate loan, and pay it off with one single monthly bill?
 Simply put, that’s what debt consolidation is.